Stott

-The Stotts were a family of architects from Oldham, North West England, of Scottish descent, who specialised in the design of cotton mills.
+The Stotts were a family of architects from Oldham, North West England, who specialised in the design of cotton mills.
 James Stott was the father, Joseph and his elder brother Abraham Stott had rival practices, and in later years did not communicate.
 Their children continue their practices.

 Joseph Stott

 Duke Mill, Shaw, 1883, Joseph Stott.

 Joseph Stott was born on 25 October 1836 in Oldham, the third son of James Stott and Mary Henthorn.
 In the Oldham archives are papers relating to mills designed by Joseph and his practice.